Coaching for Career Development and Productivity

 2. Make lists; Check things off daily.

-Then you can focus on what’s really important in your career or business.
-Which leads me to my third productivity practice.
+Then, you can focus on what’s really important in your career or business.
+This leads me to my third productivity practice.

 3. Capture your creative ideas.